Cloud Integration – How to Connect to an On-Premise sftp server via Cloud Connector

 Integration Content Monitor

-After deploying the integration flow you should first check in the Integration Content monitor in SAP Cloud Platform Integration if the integration flow is started successfully.
+After deploying the integration flow you should first check in the Integration Content monitor in SAP Cloud Integration if the integration flow is started successfully.
 As integration flows with sftp sender adapters start polling immediately after the integration flow is started, errors during the poll are shown here.
 No message processing log is created in this case.

 Poll Status (available with the 16-Feb-2020 update)